-During early to mid-spring, "swarms" of flying ants numbering into the thousands can be seen flying from their colonies in on their mating, or "nuptial," flights.
-It is important that the colony send out a large number of swarmers because only a very small percentage actually make it through mating to start a new generation.
+During early to mid-spring, "swarms" of flying ants numbering into the thousands can be seen leaving their colonies and going on mating or "nuptial" flights.
+A colony sends out a large number of swarmers because only a very small percentage actually make it through mating to start a new generation.
 The majority will be eaten by predators, such as birds or dragonflies, or they will die from lack of food or water.

 The ants of a species within an area typically emerge around the same time because the swarming is triggered by temperature and other weather, such as recent rains.
 Almost all ant species do swarm, and spring and fall are common seasons for the mating flights.
 However, there also are some species that mate in summer or other times of the year.

 Only reproductive ants have wings, and they will are winged and able to fly only during the breeding season.
 Ant species that do not swarm do not have winged members, and they increase their populations through budding.
 Which, basically means, a queen and trailing reproductive males leave the nest and walk to another site to form a new colony.

 It is important to note that the foraging worker ants of any species that you see trailing on the sidewalk or in your kitchen will never have wings.
 So if you do see winged ants in or around your home, you can almost bet that they are seeking to create a new colony.

 Once the male and female mate, the female "queen" will remove her wings to start a new nest.
 The male drone, whose only purpose in life is to mate, will live a few months at most, then die after mating.
 Thus, for that short period of winged life after mating, these ants are, for the most part, relatively harmless when found outdoors, and are simply part of the natural life cycle of ants.